augustyniakamil/javascript-tasks/README.md

 ---

 ### Task 8
-Create a function (`isPalindrome`), which has an argument as `String` type.
-The function checks that the passed argument is a palindrome.
+Create a function (`isPalindrome`), which checks that the passed argument is a palindrome.

+* The funcion has one argument as `String` type
 * The function returns `false` when it is called without the argument
 * You do not have to check that the argument is correct `String` type
 * The size of the characters does not matter